Mykiora/Immo-Eliza-Pipeline-2.0/README.md

 - The power of a preprocessing pipeline and how to implement a neat one.
 - Perform cross validation directly on the pipeline.
 - When trying to fine tune the parameters of a model lying inside a pipeline, it is necessary to define the parameter as part of the Regressor.
 For example, instead of writing "learning_rate:" in the parameters dict, write "xgbregressor__learning_rate:".
+- Create a simple interface with Streamlit
+- In case of getting the error message "ValueError: If using all scalar values, you must pass an index" when creating a dataframe, pass the argument "index=[0]"